Marshall Point Light Station (Above Photo)

 In this blog, I’ll describe the photo opportunities for each location, the best times to shoot, equipment tips, and GPS coordinates.
 We could have probably seen all 5 lighthouses in a single day but we also stopped at other attractions and took time in the afternoons to explore the coastal towns of Maine’s Midcoast.

 Marshall Point Light Station is a charming white New England Style house and light.
 This turned out to be a good morning photography destination.
 The light and the house were both side lit by the morning sun.

 In the morning shoot from the left of the light and the house.
 I took several compositions of the house and light together.
-Another good composition is of the light with the beach in foreground taken from the left One of my favorite compositions is looking straight from the beginning of the pier toward the lighthouse.
+Another good composition is of the Lighthouse with the beach in foreground taken from the left.
+One of my favorite compositions is looking straight from the beginning of the pier toward the lighthouse.